 - Write down any questions you have about your eyes, vision, or medications before you see your doctor.
 During your checkup, bring this list of questions, and write down your doctor’s answers.

 - Try to keep your eyes clean and free of irritants.
-Women should be careful about eye cosmetics, use non-allergenic brands and replace them often.

 - Don’t rub your eyes, even though some glaucoma medications might make them feel itchy or blurry.

 - Wash your hands with soap and water before and after putting in glaucoma eye drops.

 - Wear goggles when swimming, and wear protective glasses when doing yard work or when playing contact sports.